quasarstream/PHP-FFmpeg-video-streaming/README.md

     ->encryption($save_to, $url)
     ->x264()
     ->autoGenerateRepresentations([1080, 480, 240])
-    ->save('/var/www/media/videos/hls-stream.m3u8');
+    ->save('/var/media/hls-stream.m3u8');
 ```

 ##### Key Rotation
 An integer as a "key rotation period" can also be passed to the `encryption` method (i.e. `encryption($save_to, $url, 10)`) to use a different key for each set of segments, rotating to a new key after this many segments.
 For example, if 10 segment files have been generated then it will generate a new key.
-This technique allows you to encrypt each segment file with a new encryption key.
-This can also improve security and allows for more flexibility.
 If you set this value to **`1`**, each segment file will be encrypted with a new encryption key.
+This can improve security and allows for more flexibility.

 See **[the example](https://video.aminyazdanpanah.com/start?r=enc-hls#hls-encryption)** for more information.